 As an artist, your Instagram profile can be a powerful tool to showcase your work, build your brand, and connect with your audience.
 But with millions of users using the platform daily, it can be challenging to stand out and gain a following.

 So, how can you increase your art Instagram following today?
-In this article, I’ve compiled eleven tips to help you optimise your profile, post engaging content and promote your account.
+In this article, I’ve compiled many tips to help you optimize your profile, post engaging content, and promote your account.

 Some of the tips in this article are based on my experience promoting my art on Instagram, where I have built over 100k followers.
 You can check out my Instagram profile here.